justinsbarrett/100-days-of-code/log.md

 **Thoughts**: The search feature failing was very frustrating.
 I even reverted back to older code that was working before the failure, but it didn't change.
 I wonder if the browser is just being a pill, and things will clear up after a restart.
 I'll keep my fingers crossed for Thursday when I next work on it.

+---

+### Day 6: February 24, 2022

+**Today's progress**: More work on my client's Airtable app.
+The search field issue that I ran into on Tuesday was apparently just a browser hiccup.
+Working fine now.
+Made good progress in several parts of the app.

+**Total coding time**: 2.5 hrs

+**Thoughts**: Nothing today.